 Ideally, most risk management takes place well before event day.
 This is the time to identify the reasonably foreseeable hazards of an event, venue, or crowd, gather available resources, and create event safety and crowd management plans to mitigate the most foreseeable risk of harm to lives or property.
 These plans should be based on leading industry authorities such as NFPA 101, Life Safety Code, and ANSI ES1.9-2020, Crowd Management, whose principal author is Steve Adelman.

-A policy without supporting procedures is an empty platitude; a procedure without a guiding policy can lack direction.
-Using his lawyerly attention to detail and broad knowledge of event operations, Steve Adelman can draft policy and procedure documents that are effective during an event and defensible afterwards.
+Using his lawyerly attention to detail and broad knowledge of event operations, Steve Adelman creates safety and security planning documents that are effective during an event and defensible afterwards.

 Here is a short explanation of the duty to behave reasonably under one’s own circumstances.

 A line attributed to the boxer Mike Tyson is, “Everyone has a plan until they get punched in the mouth.”
 Even a comprehensive plan is only as good as its implementation.
 This is why Steve Adelman supplements his written safety plans by recording training videos that entertainingly empower staff and volunteers to think through their most foreseeable situations.
 He also leads in-person crowd manager and event security training that is compliant with applicable codes, standards, and reasonable industry practices.